 Crooks are even harder to deal with than bows.
 Because you won’t be screwing the affected side down.
 It’s best to leave crooked boards alone even if you go ahead and buy a few discounted bowed boards.

-Twists are probably the hardest type of imperfection to deal with in a board.
-That’s because they are twisted like a candy cane.
-They may look cool but unless you’re an established worker, you can’t save them.
+Twists are the cancer tumors of wood.
+They are the hardest imperfection to resolve or hide in building material.
+Each twist is shaped like a candy cane.
+Their appearance may look cool, but unless you’re an experienced worker, you won’t be able to save them.

-The wider the board, in more cases, the easier the cup is to deal with.
+The wider the board the easier the cup is to deal with.
 This is because you can flatten out the cup if it isn’t too distinct.
-But with narrow boards this is nearly impossible, especially if the board is thick.
+Narrow boards are almost impossible if the board is thick.

-How to Find A Lumber Mill Near Me
+How To Find A Rough Cut Lumber Mill Near Me

-If you’ve already asked, “where can I find rough cut lumber near me,” and didn’t find an answer, don’t worry.
-Finding a lumber mill to buy rough-cut boards from near you isn’t all that difficult.
-Just keep a few things in mind.
+If you’ve searched for “find rough cut lumber near me,” and didn’t find anything, don’t worry.
+Finding a lumber mill that sells rough-cut boards isn’t difficult.

 Check Lumber Mill Maps